 Senior Staff

-Deborah L. Rogers, Ph.D., Co-Executive Director & Director of Conservation Science and Stewardship
+Deborah L. Rogers, Ph.D., Acting Executive Director & Director of Conservation Science and Stewardship

-Dr. Rogers has a distinguished 30-year career in natural resources conservation—working in private, government, academic, and non-profit sectors.
-Her career began as a scientist in a provincial technology development program in Canada delivering innovative projects aimed at improving the sustainability of Ontario’s vast landscape of natural resources—an area encompassing 350,000 square miles (larger than the states of California, Washington, and Oregon combined).
+As the Acting Executive Director, Dr. Rogers has leadership responsibilities for CNLM including the strategic acquisition of conservation properties, improving resilience at all levels of the organization, connecting on matters of mutual interest with government agencies and other partners, and providing direction and support for staff who implement the conservation work that serves our mission.
+She has a distinguished 30-year career in natural resources conservation—working in private, government, academic, and non-profit sectors.
+Her career began as a leader in a provincial technology development program in Canada delivering innovative projects aimed at improving the sustainability of Ontario’s vast landscape of natural resources—an area encompassing 350,000 square miles (larger than the states of California, Washington, and Oregon combined).

 While conducting applied conservation research at the University of California, Davis, she founded and directed the Monterey Pine Forest Ecology Cooperative, a nonpolitical forum for transferring scientific information to management and regulation of coastal California forest ecosystems.
 She initiated and co-led a summer internship for graduate students in conservation biology across University of California campuses at a time when that multidisciplinary field was just beginning to coalesce.
 She has continued that leadership and support to the conservation community with conference presentations and workshops—featuring such topics as climate change adaptation strategies and building robust endowments for conservation properties—at gatherings of the Society for Conservation Biology, California Council of Land Trusts, national Land Trust Alliance, National Park Service, and the Australian Land Conservation Alliance.
 She currently serves on the Executive Leadership Group for the Washington Sentinel Landscapes program, as a Research Associate at the University of California, Davis, and as an associate editor of the Native Plants Journal.